process scheduling

 RRpreemptive, quanta respectingno, FIFOreduce wait timepreemptive FCFS

-SJFnon-preemptiveyesminimize average turnaround time
+SJFnon-preemptiveyes, long jobsminimize average turnaround time

-SRTpreemptive, no quantayesminimize average turnaround timepreemptive SJF
+SRTpreemptive, no quantayes, long jobsminimize average turnaround timepreemptive SJF

-Priority Schedulingbothyeshighest priority first
+Priority Schedulingbothyes, low priorityhighest priority first

-MLFQpreemptiveyesbalance between response and throughput
+MLFQpreemptiveyes, low prioritybalance between response and throughput

 Lottery Schedulingpreemptiveno, probabilityfair